Minnesota Legal Aid Director, 1925-1930

 Pirsig's Camera and Pen Donated, 2024

-Maynard E. Pirsig, enjoyed keeping up with the latest technology.
-He usually had the latest versions of cameras, dark-room equipment, audio recorders, computers, cars, watches and pens.
-In 1946 he used the first SoundScriber dictaphone--introduced in 1945--to cut a series of classroom lectures onto ten vinyl records.
-At one point during these lectures he mentioned the idea of using punch-card data processing to make some legal procedures more economical, faster and more accessible to those of less means (The 1946 lectures are linked in an entry below).
+The photos above are of Maynard E. Pirsig's Rolleiflex 3.5F film camera and his Mont Blanc Meisterstuck fountain pen.
+Maynard is pictured with the items.
+He often had the latest versions of cameras, dark-room equipment, audio recorders, computers, cars, watches and pens.
+In 1946 he used the first SoundScriber dictaphone--a machine introduced in 1945--to record a series of classroom lectures onto ten vinyl records.
+During these lectures Pirsig and the students briefly discuss whether punch-card data processing could make basic legal procedures more economical (The 1946 SoundScriber recordings are linked in an entry below).

 Maynard E. Pirsig Slideshow Tribute from 1982

 This video is a recreation of a slide show shown to around 300 guests attending the William Mitchell Student Loan Benefit Dinner and Roast of Maynard Pirsig in 1982.
-This video recreation was made from Maynard Pirsig archives held by the University of Minnesota Law School Library and with the help of Ryan Greenwood - Curator of Rare Books and Special Collections.
+This video recreation was made from Maynard E. Pirsig archives held by the University of Minnesota Law School Library and with the help of Ryan Greenwood - Curator of Rare Books and Special Collections.
 Thanks also to Wendy Pirsig.

 Video - 8 minutes